IN THIS ARTICLE

 While it’s possible to build some UX design skills on your own, the UX design learning curve takes much longer to navigate independently.
 In addition to a professional UX certificate that validates your skills and knowledge, a bootcamp program provides access to career resources that can help you hone the soft skills you need to get hired.

 Is UX Design a Good Career?

 UX designers report high levels of job satisfaction.
 Studies show that UX designers enjoy the process of their work and find reward in seeing the impacts of their designs.
 UX designers may occupy generalist roles or specialize in specific areas like UX research, UX writing, or product design.

 Because product experiences determine product success, demand for UX designers is on the rise.
 UX also factors into a website’s search engine results page (SERP) ranking—meaning marketing departments rely on UX design to build a competitive search engine optimization (SEO) strategy.

-According to the U.S. Bureau of Labor Statistics, job opportunities for UX designers are projected to increase 13% between 2020 and 2030—a faster than average growth rate.
+According to the U.S. Bureau of Labor Statistics, job opportunities for UX designers are projected to increase by 13% between 2020 and 2030—a faster-than-average growth rate.

 Since you’re here…